 I honestly think that practicality, comfort, and safety come first in this case.
 It doesn’t matter if you fancy glamping, car camping, or just facing the elements in a tent.
 And of course, it would be also great if you can go for more sustainable camping too.

 Luckily, there are plenty to choose from in the market.
 But if you are a beginner camper just like me, it’s time to check what are the essentials to bring in your next adventure outdoor.

 #1.
 Compact Tent

-I can’t deny I have looked for different types of camping tents before even start thinking about camping.
+I can’t deny I have looked for different types of camping tents before even starting to think about camping.
 There are so many models in the market that will provide shelter and bedding.
 So, it’s necessary to go for something that fits your needs.

 Are you camping with a partner or in a big family?
 I would choose a lightweight tent, a waterproof tent with compartments to fit our gear, and lamps to maximise space.
 Rain flies and lights are also extra handful of features.

 Despite what people may think, you don’t need to spend a lot of money on a tent.
 Most of them are made of pretty similar material.
 You can choose the ones made of 100% cotton canvas.
 They will be durable.

 Be smart!
 Get a roomy, waterproof, compact, weight-lighter, and double-skin tent to skip the cold tent.
 Don’t forget the extra super pigs.